J.D. - 1988 Honors: Stetson University College of Law Mock Trial Champion

 Most of his cases resolve by settlement before a jury trial is necessary.
 However, he also has the expertise and experience to reject the final offer and proceed to a jury trial.
 He has conducted jury trials in cases involving personal injury or wrongful death in virtually every type of case.
 He has fought cases in both state and federal courts.

-Bryan is a member of the Florida Justice Association, American Association of Justice, American Bar Association, and the Clearwater Bar Association.
+Bryan Caulfield is a member of the Florida Justice Association, American Association of Justice, American Bar Association, and the Clearwater Bar Association.
 He also holds an AV Preeminent Rating from Martindale-Hubbell, the world’s largest independent legal rating service.
 This rating identifies Bryan’s legal ability and recognizes that he demonstrates the highest professional and ethical standards.

 Active in the community, Bryan has coached, sponsored, or acted as assistant coach in numerous area youth sports leagues.
-He began coaching in Oldsmar Little League Baseball and as his children grew, later coached recreational soccer and middle school basketball.
+He began coaching in Oldsmar Little League Baseball and as his children grew, coached recreational soccer and basketball.
 He has also coached both boys and girl’s competitive soccer teams.
 In addition, Bryan has served on the Board of Directors of The East Lake Arsenal Soccer Club, and has completed a term as President of the East Lake Soccer Association.